brianshih1/mini-async-runtime/mdbook/src/executor/task.md

 ### **Output**

-The task needs to store the output of a Task.
+The task needs to store the output of a Task for the application to await.

 ```rust
 let handle = spawn_local(async { 1 + 2 });